neicnordic/sda-pipeline/cmd/verify/verify.md

     1. The original RabbitMQ message is ACKed.
     If this fails an error is written to the logs, but processing continues to the next step.

-    1. The archive file is removed from the inbox storage.
-    If this fails an error is written to the logs, and an error is written to the error queue.

 ## Communication

  - Verify reads messages from one rabbitmq queue (commonly `archived`).